petrirh1/github-timeline/README.md

 ## GitHub Timeline

-An application used to to create a visual timeline of users GitHub activity.
+Generates a visual timeline of users GitHub activity.
 Timeline will only include public repos and forks.

 ### Available Scripts